 8. Bull Market vs Bear Market

-- Bull market: A market where prices are rising.
+- Bull market: A market where exchange prices are rising.

-- Bear market: A market where prices are falling.
+- Bear market: A market where exchange prices are falling.

-Understanding these trends can help traders make better decisions about entering or exiting trades.
+Understanding these trends can help traders make better decisions about entering or exiting trades and avoiding losses.

 9. Slippage

-Slippage occurs when a trade is executed at a different price than expected, usually due to market volatility.
+Slippage is a term to refer to when a trade is executed at a different price than expected(usually due to market volatility).
+Take the correct precautions to de-risk your trades.

-- How to manage it: Use limit orders to control the price at which your trades are executed.
+- How to manage Slippage: Use limit orders to control the price at which your trades are executed.

 10. Stop Loss and Take Profit